linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 02 Term and Volatility Structures of Interest Rates.md

 ### 2.8.1 Volatility Smile and Volatility Term Structure in Equities

 Volatility is defined as the standard deviation of the log price.
 In equity, volatility is defined as $\sqrt{\mathbb{V}_t(\ln S_T) / (T - t)}$ where $t$ is current time and $T$ is maturity time of the option.
 In the Black-Scholes model, this quantity is assumed to be constant, $\sigma$.
-However, empirically, a overwhelming body of evidence suggests that this is not true.
+However, empirically, an overwhelming body of evidence suggests that this is not true.

 First, the literature has documented that stock returns are fat-tailed.
 That is, the possibility of extreme large profits and losses are more likely than what normality suggests.
 This causes the option prices for deep-in and deep-out-of the money to be underpriced by the Black-Scholes model.
 In other words, The Black-Scholes price is less than the market price using the same volatility as the at-the-money.
 As a result, we must jag up the volatility for in and out-of money options to match the market prices, causing a volatility smile.¹⁸ See Figure 2.17 below.